MicrosoftDocs/bot-docs/articles/dotnet/security.md

 </appSettings>
 ```

-Then, use the `[BotAuthentication]` attribute to specify authentication credentials when
+Then use the `[BotAuthentication]` attribute to specify authentication credentials when
 using the Bot Builder SDK for .NET to create your bot.

 To use the authentication credentials that are stored in the web.config file,